Taiyelolu1/LA-Crime-Analysis/README.md

 The objective of this project is to analyze crime data from the Los Angeles Police Department (LAPD) from 2020-2025 to uncover patterns, trends, and high-risk areas across time, location, and crime types.
 Using Power BI, the project aims to provide interactive dashboards that support data-driven insights for public safety awareness, resource allocation, and strategic decision-making.

 ## Data Collection
-The data for this project was collected from (name the place and leave a possible link).
+The data for this project was collected from DATA.GOV.
 The data included records of various crimes, date reported, weapons used, places they occurred across different locations in LA and others as listed in the data overview above.
 ## Data Cleaning & Preparation
 The data cleaning process began in the Power Query Editor in Power BI.
 Here, some major operations such as removal of duplicates, and removal of unwanted columns were done.
 Other text operations such as capitalising, trimming, and replacing values were also carried out on some columns.
 The [M Query Codes](https://github.com/Taiyelolu1/LA-Crime-Analysis/blob/main/M%20Query%20Codes%20for%20LA%20Crime%20Data.txt) from the Power Query Editor have been attached to this repository.
 Please note that the Power Query Editor automatically writes/generates these codes based on the steps applied in the editor.

-After data cleaning, a new column **Hour** was created by extracting the hours from the column **Time_Occ**.
+After data cleaning, a new column `Hour` was created by extracting the hours from the `Time_Occ`.
 This was done in the Power Query Editor.

-Outside Power Query Editor, a **DateTable** was created using the minimum date from the column Date_Occ and maximum date from the column Date_Rptd.
-The table contained columns for date, year, Month Number, Month, Day number and Day.
+Outside Power Query Editor, a `DateTable` was created using the minimum date from the `Date_Occ` and maximum date from the `Date_Rptd`.
+The table contained columns for `date`, `year`, `Month Number`, `Month`, `Day number` and `Day`.
 This table was marked as the date table.
-A new relationship was then created between the DateTable and the Date_Occ as well as the DateTable and Date_Rptd.
+A new relationship was then created between the `DateTable` and the `Date_Occ` as well as the `DateTable` and `Date_Rptd`.

 In addition, I created new measures and new columns to provide in-depth insights into the various crime records.
 Some of these measures and columns include: